LOCAL RULES

 5. Playing time during the scrimmage portion of a game does NOT count toward fulfilling minimum play requirements (i.e., six outs and one at bat).

-6. The scrimmage game – regulation innings + scrimmage innings - cannot exceed 2 hours.
+6. Regulation innings + scrimmage innings = cannot exceed 2 hours.

 7. Umpires will remain at the game until the scrimmage innings are completed.